How we see it…views & opinions from MIT Sloan Sports Analytics Conference

 What we’re Reading & Podcasting?

-The MIT Sloan Sports Analytics Conference podcast is the home of the conference’s panels on the most cutting edge sports analytics topics.
-For example, last year OptaPro presented a panel on the future of soccer and the state of soccer analytics.
+3 – The MIT Sloan Sports Analytics Conference podcast is the home of the conference’s panels on the most cutting edge sports analytics topics.
+Last year, Michael Lewis and Mike Leach had a deep dive conversation on coaching, innovation and leadership.